juliusregalado/big-o/readme.md

 * `O(2ⁿ)` - **exponential**.
 The number of subsets of a set of size `n`
 * `O(3ⁿ)`, `O(4ⁿ)`... **exponential**
 * `O(n!)`- **factorial**.
 The number of ways you can permute something of size `n`

+## Things to remember

+* Big-O can also be used to represent _space_-complexity.
+  - This is how much extra memory, not time, is needed to run the algorithm
+* An algorithm with a smaller run-time is not always "better"
+  - Other things to consider are code complexity, space-complexity, etc
+* Two algorithms can have the same run-time with one being a lot faster
+  - For example, one algorithm may require `10n` operations while another requires only `2n` of the same operations.
+The latter is faster but both are `O(n)`

 ## Conclusion
 - Why do we care about time and space complexity an algorithm?